C4Q/AC-Android/cohort_5.4/unit_01/homework/homework_01_03.md

 ### Project overview

-Write a command line tool for a Bank that allows users to Create, Read, Update, and Delete customers and their back accounts.
+Write a command line tool for a Bank that allows users to Create, Read, Update, and Delete customers and their bank accounts.

 This program should have the following funtionality: